 You want to soak up new cultures and explore the world, but you also genuinely want to improve people’s lives.
 If knight-errants still roamed the earth doing good deeds, that would be the perfect job for you, but unfortunately, they went extinct a long time ago and you have frankly too much dignity to go hacking at any windmills just yet.

-The father of modern voluntourism is arguably Herb Feith, an Australian academic and activist for peace.
+The father of the modern voluntour is arguably Herb Feith, an Australian academic and activist for peace.
 Feith championed volunteering abroad through his work in Indonesia in the early 1950s, where he was a scholar of Indonesian politics widely known for his compassion and dedication.
 Feith went on the inspire the “Volunteer Graduate Scheme,” which is still active today as the organization “Australian Volunteers International,” which organizes government funded opportunities for Australian citizens to volunteer abroad in developing countries.

-There are lots of benefits to voluntourism.
+There are lots of benefits to a voluntour.
 It looks good on a resume, and it’s a way to build skills, if the organization you are travelling with is willing to properly train its volunteers.
 You can help make a difference, even if that difference is something as seemingly small as cleaning up a national park.
 Some organizations help cover the cost of airfare or accommodations, appealing to the budget-conscious traveller.
 It’s a way to give back to the countries you visit, and it’s a way to explore the world with a new perspective.

-While the motives behind voluntourism are ultimately pure, there have been cases where organizations actually do more to hinder the community they descend upon than actually help them.
+While the motives behind the voluntour are ultimately pure, there have been cases where organizations actually do more to hinder the community they descend upon than actually help them.
 For example, if you want to go to South America to build a school, check and see if the town you are looking at already has a functional school or not.
-It’s also important to look into whether your voluntourism might be taking jobs away from the local community.
+It’s also important to look into whether your voluntour might be taking jobs away from the local community.
 The bottom line is that if you go into your travels open minded and well informed, you will walk away feeling happier, healthier, and handier.

 So put down the lance, Don Quixote, and step away from the windmill.
 There’s still a whole world to explore—and lots of good work to do.